mypreview/Conj/docs/about-wordpress.md

 # About WordPress

-?> To use a theme you need a WordPress installation from [WordPress.org](https://wordpress.org/download/) running on your own web server.
+?> To use any theme you need a WordPress installation from [WordPress.org](https://wordpress.org/download/) running on your own web server.
 Or you will need a WordPress.com site with the Business plan.

 <hr/>